 Avoiding a bulging disc in your back

 A bulging disc in the back is a frustratingly common condition.
-The lumbar region of the spine (the lower back) is particularly susceptible to bulging and/or herniated discs because this portion of the spine is responsible for bending the body as well as supporting most of the body’s weight.
-Because of these two reasons, the discs in the lumbar spine are under an increased amount of pressure that can lead to the development of a degenerative disc disease.
+The lumbar (lower) region of the spine is particularly vulnerable to bulging discs and other conditions because this area is responsible for basic movement as well as supporting most of the body’s weight.
+This means the discs in the lumbar spine are under an increased amount of pressure that can accelerate natural degeneration.

 As a result, lower back pain is quite common and can affect people of all ages, although it is most frequently experienced by people over the age of 50.
-The good news is that while natural wear and tear is largely unavoidable, there are steps that can be taken to reduce the risk of developing a painful bulging disc in the back.
+The good news is that while aging and natural wear are largely unavoidable, there are steps that can be taken to reduce the risk of developing a painful bulging disc in the back.

 What is a bulging disc?

-One of the most common causes of a bulging disc is nothing more than the natural aging process.
-As we grow older, our discs naturally weaken as a result of wear and tear, and this largely cannot be avoided.
-However, there are a number of other factors that can increase the likelihood of developing a bulging disc or other degenerative spine condition, including:
+One of the most common causes of a bulging disc is natural breakdown of the spinal discs due to the aging process.
+As we grow older, our discs weaken as a result of natural changes that lead to a loss of elasticity.
+However, there are a number of other factors that can increase the likelihood of developing a bulging disc or another degenerative spine condition, including:

 - Participation in high-impact sports or activities

-- Having a career that requires frequent bending, twisting or lifting
+- Having a job that requires frequent bending, twisting or lifting

 - Having poor posture